 - Shading or colored fonts can void out any words included in that text

-- Logos (say, of previous employers) or graphics cannot be read by an ATS
+- Logos (say, of previous employers) or graphics cannot be easily read by most systems

 - Bullet points that use irregular characters can confuse an ATS

-- Text boxes can be skipped by an ATS
+- Text boxes can be skipped by most systems

 Our advice is to keep the formatting simple.